maco4457/PPL-Paper/Paper.md

 extremely user (and more so "beginner") friendly in the available documentation, providing multiple resources, where Lua lacks much of the introductory material.

-Lua, on the other hand, is known mostly for being an extremely effective language while amazingly being ablt to keep its simplicity in tact.
+Lua, on the other hand, is known mostly for being an extremely effective language while amazingly being able to keep its simplicity intact.
 Lua packs a punch in under 100kb of space (excluding standard libraries), compared to Pythons 824kb for Python's python22.dil package, all while maintaining a minimal amount of memory usage.
 Lua started as a configuration language, making it an ideal language for game design and implementation.
 Finally, Lua is well-known for its support of multi-threading.
 This gives it the *huge* advantage of being suitable for embedding into mult-threaded